bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 This statement returns the fruit or veggie with the highest price.
 Notice that we did not have to use the **WHERE** clause in this case since we already have the greatest function to tie both tables together.
 Think about how you would return the name of the priciest fruit with this kind of statement.
 It will come in handy for the final questions in this tutorial.

-*Hint: It’s not as easy as you think*
+*Hint: It's not as easy as you think*

 An alternative for this kind of notation for a **JOIN** is called an embedded **SELECT** statement **JOIN**.
 These can be useful as they help the programmer connect tables in a way that is much easier to follow.